tailcallhq/tailcallhq.github.io/docs/guides/apollo-studio.md

 ---
 title: Apollo Studio
 description: "Learn to enhance your GraphQL server's efficiency by integrating Tailcall with Apollo Studio through our concise guide.
 Discover how to configure Tailcall to send vital usage metrics to Apollo Studio, enabling advanced performance monitoring and optimization.
 Whether you're establishing a Monolith graph or improving an existing one, our instructions will facilitate a seamless integration.
-This guide not only helps you set up for better insights but also advises on leveraging Apollo Studio's features for a more responsive GraphQL server.
+This guide helps you set up for better insights and also advises on leveraging Apollo Studio's features for a more responsive GraphQL server.
 Start optimizing today with our straightforward steps, and explore how to access Apollo Studio's free trial for new users."
 ---

 This guide illustrates how to configure `tailcall` to send usage metrics to [Apollo Studio](https://studio.apollographql.com).<br/><br/>